 These antibacterial ingredients are added with the intention of making the soap better able to kill bacteria.
 It’s important to remember that bacteria are not the same as viruses.
 Antibacterial soaps are not effective against common viruses you may come into contact with, including cold and flu viruses.

-If you’re just going off of first impressions, it’s understandable why the word “antibacterial” may lead you to think that antibacterial soap is more effective than regular soap.
+If you’re just going off of first impressions, it’s understandable why the word “antibacterial” may lead you to think that antibacterial soap is more effective than regular hand soap.

 According to the U.S. Food and Drug Administration, antibacterial soaps are no more effective than regular soap.
 In a 2017 review of antibacterial and antiseptic products, the FDA explained that while millions of Americans use these products, there is no known scientific evidence that antibacterial soap works better than plain soap.